ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ###  DKIM {#dkim}

-The examples below assume that the DKIM signatures pass verification.
+The examples below assume that the DKIM signatures pass validation.
 Alignment cannot exist with a DKIM signature that does not verify.

 Example 1: DKIM in strict alignment: